The future of occupational health screening

 Globally, a growing number of governments and industry bodies are recognising that investment in occupational health supports retention, productivity and workforce participation.3 However, in practice, the level of investment and adoption varies widely between countries and industries.

-There’s now more emphasis on keeping people healthy and in work, rather than focusing solely on compliance.
-For hearing screening, this is shifting some programmes from purely check-box testing toward broader health strategies, though in many regulated environments compliance-driven models still dominate.
+More emphasis is now placed on keeping people healthy and in work, rather than focusing solely on compliance.
+For hearing screening, some programmes are shifting from check-box testing to broader health strategies.
+However, in many regulated settings, compliance-driven models still dominate.

 Technological transformation